Colin Powell's presentation to the United Nations Security Council: Others

 Powell's Chief of Staff Lawrence Wilkerson later said that he had inadvertently participated in a hoax on the American people in preparing Powell's erroneous testimony before the United Nations Security Council.

 Analysis

 David Zarefsky noted that the speech mainly relied on the argument from ignorance.

 The Guardian dubbed the speech a decisive moment in undermining the credibility of the United States.

 The New York Times Magazine considered the speech one of the most indelible public moments of the Bush administration.

 FAIR analyzed the media coverage of the week before and the week after the presentation and urged the media to broaden their coverage.

 Further developments

-In a 2005 interview, Powell stated that he did not lie because he did not know the information was false.